slipstream/SlipStreamWebUI/README.md

 An application that provides a graphical interface to cloud management services that use the CIMI interface.
 The tortured acronym comes from "Cimi resoUrces via a Browser InterfaCe".

-It is an early **prototype** but feedback (as GitHub issues) on the UI, source code, and underlying technologies is welcome.
+It is an alpha-level **prototype**, but in regular use by the developers.
+Feedback (as GitHub issues) on the UI, source code, and underlying technologies is welcome.

 ## Frameworks and Libraries